apetkau/microbial-informatics-2014/labs/ffp-phylogeny/README.md

 *Note: The k-mer frequency counts for reverse complemented k-mers (so for A and T in the 1-mer counts) are merged together.*

-### Step 2: Use `ffpcol` and `ffprwn` to convert k-mer counts to relative frequencies for each genome.
+### Step 2: Relative k-mer counts

+This step uses `ffpcol` and `ffprwn` to convert k-mer counts to relative frequencies for each genome.
 This is accomplished by dividing the k-mer count for a genome by the sum of all k-mer counts in a genome.

 * For 1-mer counts.